V-chip

-V-chip is a technology used in television set receivers in Canada, Brazil and the United States, that allows the blocking of programs based on their ratings category.
+V-chip is a technology used in television set receivers in Canada, Mexico, Brazil, and the United States, that allows the blocking of programs based on their ratings category.
 It is intended for use by parents to manage their children's television viewing based on blocking systems.
 Televisions manufactured for the United States market since January 2000 are required to have the V-chip technology.
-Since the idea for blocking programs in this way was patented and tested in Canada by Brett West and John P. Gardner in 1994, many devices using V-chip technology have been produced.
+Since the idea for blocking programs in this way was patented and tested in Canada by Brett West and John P. Gardner in 1994, the device remains in use into the age of digital television, with the concept since extending into streaming media and digital media players as a basic framework for content restriction.

-V-chip technology works much like closed captioning and uses the vertical blanking interval in the television signal.
-The system receives a special code in the broadcast signal which indicates the show's score according to a simple numerical rating system for violence, sex, and language.
+Analog V-chip technology works much like closed captioning and uses the vertical blanking interval in the television signal.
+The system receives a special code in the broadcast signal that indicates the show's score according to a simple numerical rating system for violence, sex, and language.
 The programs' signals are encoded based on their rating, on line 21 of the broadcast signal's vertical blanking interval using the XDS protocol, and this is detected by the television set's V-chip.
 If the program rating is outside the level configured as acceptable on that particular television, the program will be blocked.
-The V-chip does not block infomercial, news or sportscasts as this sort of programming does not have ratings.
+The V-chip does not block infomercial, news or sportscasts, which are unrated.

 The V-chip has a four-digit numerical password in order to keep older children from changing its settings.
-However, it can be overridden by anyone who reads the television's instruction and finds out how to reset the password to 0000 (built into the V-chip in case the parents themselves forget the password that they set).
+The V-chip can be overridden by anyone who reads the television's instruction and finds out how to reset the password to 0000 (built into the V-chip in case the parents themselves forget the password that they set).

 The phrase "V-chip" was purportedly coined by then-Representative Ed Markey of Massachusetts.
 According to him the "V" stands for "violence".
-However, in an interview with Tim Collings, one of the people who claim to have invented the device, he said that it was intended to stand for "viewer control."
+By contrast, in an interview with Tim Collings, one of the people who claim to have invented the device, he said that it was intended to stand for "viewer control".